dmoisset/s5/rules/environment.md

 After each long rest, an affected creature must make a Constitution saving throw vs poison, with the DC based on the radiation level at the time the sickness was contracted.
 On a failure, it gains another level of fatigue that can not be removed.
 On a success, one of the levels of fatigue go away.
-If a successful saving throw reduces the infected creature’s level of Exhaustion below 1, the creature recovers from the disease.
+If a successful saving throw reduces the infected creature's level of Exhaustion below 1, the creature recovers from the disease.

 Medical care can improve recovery.
 Another character giving treatment using a Medical kit or facility can attempt a Wis(Medicine) check with the same DC as the radiation.
 On a success, the afflicted creature is prevented from